Aishwarya-Chandradhara/healthcompanion/HealthCompanion/data/nlu.md

 - i need help for my diagnose
 - i am sick, but dont know from what
 - can you tell me what i am sick from
+- what are my results
+- what is my diagnoses

 ## intent:make_appointment
 - i want to make an appointment